Los Angeles Almanac Logo

 Mayor José Cristóbal Aguilar

-Because of him, L.A. didn't remain a small town.
+He saw to it that L.A. wouldn't remain a small town.

 Los Angeles Councilwoman Rosalind Wyman, ca. 1953